Millennial lender Upstart just raised $32.5 million to license its tech to other companies

 TC: Your site says you charge between 4.96 percent and 29.99 percent APR.

 DG: Our borrowers pay us 12 percent on average for a fixed-term loan, compared with the 22 percent they are paying on average for their credit cards.
-And there’s no penalty if they pay it off early.
+And there’s no penalty if they pay off their loan early.

-TC: How much money moving through your platform every year?
+TC: How much money is moving through your platform every year?

 DG: We originated about $650 million in loans in our first two-and-a-half years.
 We aim to originate about $1 billion this year.
 So it’s growing nicely.